2017 - Summary results and response

 |- in library||59.8%||75.7%|

 |Overall, how satisfied?||95.3%||96.3%|

 Many thanks for your help with this survey.

-A survey of readers was carried out between Monday 7th March and Sunday 13th March 2016 in order to find out how satisfied readers are with the Library’s collections and information services.
+A survey of readers was carried out between Tuesday 7th March and Tuesday 14th March 2017 in order to find out how satisfied readers are with the Library’s collections and information services.
 The original two-page survey form created in 2003 was used, as it has been every year since, to ensure consistent quality measurements.
-This year, an additional question was included, soliciting readers’ suggestions for improvements they would like to see in the Library during the forthcoming renovation programme.
+Last year, an additional question was included, soliciting readers’ suggestions for improvements they would like to see in the Library during the forthcoming renovation programme, and this was included again this year.
 Posters advertising the survey were put up throughout the Library for the whole of the survey week and survey forms were continually available at the Library entrance, on the Issue & Enquiry Desk and on the IALS website.
-Members of the Academic Services team placed a copy on every seat in the Library to encourage returns.
-A prominent link to the survey was placed on the IALS homepage, and regular ‘pop up’ notices were programmed into networked PCs inviting student returns.
-The form was also sent electronically through Millennium to all of our academic members, and included in an email to all University of London teaching staff.
+Members of the Academic Services team placed a copy on every seat in the Library to encourage returns and a prominent link to the survey was placed on the IALS homepage, inviting student returns.
+The form was also sent electronically through Millennium to all of our academic members.
 A prize draw (£50 worth of book vouchers) was also offered to encourage reader participation.